Road Trips and Travel Tips 2014-15

 Things to do

-To properly lounge at a coffee house you need a book, and the Elliot Bay Book Company at 101 South Main rivals Powell's Books in Portland, a great browsing bookstore (with a just-OK coffee shop in the basement).
+To properly lounge with coffee or a J, you need a book, and the Elliot Bay Book Company at 101 South Main rivals Powell's Books in Portland, a great browsing bookstore (with a just-OK coffee shop in the basement).

 If you have the time, it might also be worth visiting the famous Pike Place Market, which is consistently rated as one of the best places to shop for food in the US.
 In the middle of the market look for the elevator that takes you down to the waterfront esplanade.
-A brisk mile walk brings you to the Olympic Sculpture Park, an outdoor wing of the Seattle Art Museum.
+A brisk mile walk along the water brings you to the Olympic Sculpture Park, an outdoor wing of the Seattle Art Museum.